One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Introduction

 \subsection{Our contribution}

-We present a new method based on the sliding technique for the convex problem \eqref{problem_orig} with the mixture oracle: first order for the smooth part $g$ and zeroth order for the non-smooth part $f$.
+We present a new method based on the sliding technique for the convex problem \eqref{problem_orig} with the mixture oracle: first-order for the smooth part $g$ and zero-order for the non-smooth part $f$.
 Our method solves the problems mentioned above in the introduction.
-It reduces the number of calls for the gradient $\nabla g$ of the smooth part of the composite problem, while using one-point feedback for the non-smooth part $f$.
+It reduces the number of calls \abcd{to} the gradient $\nabla g$ of the smooth part of the composite problem, while using one-point feedback for the non-smooth part $f$.

-Note that all the results were obtain in general (non-euclidean) proximal setup.
-This allows sometimes to reduce $f$-oracle calls complexity $\sim n$-times in comparison with algorithms that use euclidean setup, where $n$ is a dimension of the problem -- see Table \ref{tab:summary1}.
+Note that all the results were obtained in the general (non-Euclidean) proximal setting \ab{to take into account the geometry of the problem.
+This was achieved by using the Bregman divergence instead of the classical Euclidean distance.} It allows sometimes to reduce the $f$-oracle calls complexity $\sim n$-times in comparison with algorithms that use the Euclidean setup, where $n$ is a dimension of the problem -- see Table~\ref{tab:summary1}.

-We also present the applicability and relevance of our new method for distributed and federated learning problems in both centralized \eqref{centr} and decentralized \eqref{decentr} setups -- see Table \ref{tab:summary2}.
+We also present the applicability and relevance of our new method for distributed and federated learning problems in both centralized \eqref{centr} and decentralized \eqref{decentr} setups -- see Table~\ref{tab:summary2}.
 It turns out that this method can be useful in terms of reducing the number of communications.